 Look for a silencer that is specifically made for a generator.
 Many people use car mufflers for their generators but it is a bit inconvenient.
-Quiet mufflers for briggs and stratton generators are also very effective.
-Generator silencer price is not too expensive and you can easily adopt it.
+Quiet mufflers for Briggs and Stratton generators are also very effective.
+The generator silencer price is not too expensive and you can easily adopt it.

 2. Add padding underneath your generator

 Huge part if the noise made by the generators generates through the vibration that transfers through the ground.
 Because of the hard surfaces, the generator feels noisier.
 An easy and convenient solution is placing a pad underneath your generator.
 The padding should be soft like a rubber carpet etc.

 Generally, the generators have the pipes directed horizontally.
 Moving it vertically will lessen the noise as the sound waves will move up in the air instead of towards you.